Jumungus/IT5016-Research-Repository/main1.md

 *Most importantly, this will help to build your intellectual confidence as a researcher and technical acumen and a practitioner."*

 I find it good when working in IT to almost redo my work once I have gained skills and experience.
+I am going to spend some time studying python chatbots as they can be complex or simple giving me breathing room to expand on my learning.

 ### My Software Project Research & Exploration
+#### what chatbots are
+#### what types of chatbots exist
+#### how chatbots have changed over time
+#### what ethical considerations to take when building chatbots
+#### the basics of natural language processing
+#### overview of what neural networks and deep learning are
+#### how to apply deep learning models for natural language processing purposes

 ### Analysis & Evaluation
 ### Application of Knowledge & Understanding